Silent sinus syndrome: Differential diagnosis

 Silent sinus syndrome is a subtype of stage three chronic maxillary atelectasis.
 The distinguishing factor is that in silent sinus syndrome, there is an absence of sinusitis symptoms.
 To be clear, chronic maxillary sinusitis may be a primary causitive factor in a significant number of silent sinus syndrome cases, it just may be asymptomatic.
 Silent sinus syndrome also must be distinguished from maxillary sinus hypoplasia, which is congenital.

 Treatment

 Silent sinus syndrome is usually treated with surgery.
 The first stage involves restoring sinus function, most often by performing an endoscopic uncinectomy (removal of uncinate process) and maxillary antrostomy.
 The second stage, if needed, involves reconstruction of the orbital floor.
 While some clinics perform the two stages simultaneously, most authorities recommend waiting a minimum of 6 or as many as 18 months, as spontaneous remodeling of the orbital floor after the sinus repair will occur in many if not most cases.
-Any prolapsed contents (such as those from the orbit) must be put back in place, though this is an rare occurrence in an already rare syndrome.
+Any prolapsed contents (such as those from the orbit) must be put back in place, though this is a rare occurrence in an already rare syndrome.
 If the inferior oblique muscle is damaged, it may be partially removed (known as myectomy).
 Mucus and secretions must be drained from the sinus.
 Earlier treatment has better outcomes.